by Gini Sage

 French Tarragon must always be started from cuttings or seedlings, as the seed always produces the Russian variety.
 Since it is a tender perennial, it is best to grow tarragon in pots, and over-winter it indoors.
 Plant it in a well-drained soil, and place in full sun to partial shade, in a sheltered location.

-(Written by Gini Sage, this article was originally published in the Uxbridge Horticultural Society newsletter, April 2007.)
+Article originally published in the Uxbridge Horticultural Society Newsletter, April 2007